Ultra Bike France® — brand identity and art direction hero

 Audit to deployment

-Marketing and visual audit, competitive analysis (15+ events benchmarked), brand strategy and repositioning, logo and icon redesign, complete visual identity system, typography and colour architecture, website UX/UI on Framer, social media strategy, content templates, sponsor deck and ongoing creative direction.
+Marketing and visual audit, competitive analysis across 15+ events, brand strategy and repositioning, complete visual identity (logo, typography, colour), Framer website, social media templates, sponsor deck and ongoing creative direction.

 04